Use conditional placeholders

 HTML content

-The HTML content object opens the Edit HTML Snippet window (Fig. 11.) that looks like a simplified version of the signature template editor.
+Select HTML content to open the Edit HTML Snippet window (Fig. 11.) that looks like a simplified version of the signature template editor.
 This simplified editor also has most of the options used to create full-featured email signature templates.

 Fig. 11.
-The Edit HTML Snippet window used to edit placeholder values.
+The Edit HTML Snippet window is used to edit placeholder values.

-If you select another object in the Placeholder value cell (e.g. a placeholder or picture) and then select HTML content from the drop-down menu, this object will appear in the Edit HTML Snippet window as well (Fig. 12.).
+If you select a different content type in the Placeholder value cell (e.g. a placeholder or picture) and then select HTML content from the drop-down menu, the previously selected content will appear in the Edit HTML Snippet window as well (Fig. 12.).
+You can use the available tools to make additional changes to your value (e.g. apply bold formatting, change font size or color, etc.).

 Tip